Colts could end up with pass-rush help despite late round 1 pick

 Pass rushers, he added, come in different packages.

 “Some rush with speed,’’ Ballard said.
 “Some rush with power.
 Some rush with instinct.
-I think it comes in different flavors of what you’re looking for.
+I think it comes in different flavors of what you’re looking for.”

 “We would like speed.
 That’s how our defense is built: explosion and speed.
 But . . . you can’t just create what’s not there.
 So you’ve got to look down different avenues for that.
 I just think you’ve got to look and see how he is going to fit within your system the way he rushes.’’